-Read about Leadville’s rich history from its founding in the 1800s to what makes it a unique destination for the Blueprint for Athletes Leadville Race Series today.
+Read about Leadville’s rich history from its founding in the 1800s to what makes it a unique destination for the Leadville Race Series today.

 In 1860, during the Pikes Peak Gold Rush, gold was discovered in California Gulch and the town of Oro City sprang up near present-day Leadville.
 The boom was brief, and Oro City never became a major settlement.
 The gold mining was hampered by heavy brown sand in the sluice boxes.

 In 1874, gold miners at Oro City discovered that the heavy sand that impeded their gold recovery was the lead mineral cerussite, that carried a high content of silver.
 Prospectors traced the cerussite to its source, and by 1876, had discovered several lode silver-lead deposits.
 The city of Leadville was founded near to the new silver deposits in 1877 by mine owners Horace Austin Warner Tabor and August Meyer, setting off the Colorado Silver Boom.
 By 1880, Leadville was one of the world’s largest silver camps, with a population of over 40,000.